jech/galene/galene-install.md

-Note that even if you're using a reverse proxy, clients will attempt to establish direct UDP flows with Galene and direct TCP connections to Galene's TURN server; see the section on "Configuring your firewall" above.
+Note that even if you're using a reverse proxy, clients will attempt to establish direct UDP flows with Galene and direct TCP connections to Galene's TURN server; see the section *Configuring your firewall* above.

 ## Connectivity issues and ICE servers